Pascal (programming language): Pointer types

 Here the variable NodePtr is a pointer to the data type Node, a record.
-Pointers can be used before they are declared.
+Pointers to not-yet-defined types can be declared (in the above example, pNode is a pointer to a Node, but Node is not yet defined when the pointer type is defined).
 This is a forward declaration, an exception to the rule that things must be declared before they are used.

 To create a new record and assign the value 10 and character A to the fields a and b in the record, and to initialise the pointer c to the null pointer ("NIL" in Pascal), the statements would be: